February 05, 2022 9 min read

 Because your calves are split into a pair of very distinct heads, it’s good to branch out a little bit in order to fully cover your muscle’s range of motion.

 This is the final variant on the calf raise.
 Weighing your body down with a significant amount of weight is the only way to get truly bulging calves.
 You’re going to need a squat rack for this, but it’s well for the added equipment.

 Building muscle isn’t just about how many reps you can do.
 It’s a delicate balancing act between how often you work out, how far you push yourself, and how effectively you can rest in between bouts at the gym.
 You should be treating your body to plenty of protein and lots of regular stretching if you want to pack on a lot of muscle.

-If you can make time during your rest days to stretch your calves out, you can limber up all of the rigid muscle you’ve built.
 This is going to save your body from a lot of grief down the line, and you’ll have the added benefit of more enjoyable workouts once you’ve achieved a degree of flexibility.

 Rest days are the bread and butter of an effective workout routine.
 You need rest just as much as you need exercise.
 The importance of rest after a particularly intense workout and the reason you don’t just train the same muscle every day lies in how your body builds muscle.